-Many estimates floating around the internet claim that Shakespeare created as many as 20,000 new words, which seems highly improbable.
+Many estimates floating around the internet claim that Shakespeare invented as many as 20,000 new words—which seems highly improbable.
 Other estimates, like 1,000 to 2,000 words, may be closer to the truth but still an exaggeration even for the world's most well known writer of English.
 This page explores why these figures may be more legend than fact given the context in which Shakespeare wrote his masterpieces.

 Each conquering language introduced new words.

-Latin, french, and Old Norse brought with them their words.
+Latin, French, and Old Norse brought with them their words.
 As the conquers and the native population interacted, words from each language melded, combined, and in some cases completely overtook each other in the vernacular of everyday speech.
-These influences created many new English words are responsible for the cognates between English and languages like French and Spanish.
-For instance, the word impossible is identical in all three languages.
+These influences created many new English words and are responsible for the cognates between English and languages like French and Spanish.
+For instance, the word "impossible" is identical in all three languages.

 But this is not the only way that words can enter a language.